 Only risk money you can afford to lose, and adopt a risk management strategy that suits your risk tolerance and trading style.

 Step 4: Choose between shares of stock or ETFs

 You have the choice of buying NKE stock directly or purchasing an ETF holding NKE stock.
 ETFs are financial vehicles containing a weighted basket of stocks in the same sector or index.

 If you're uncomfortable risking your trade on a single stock, an ETF offers you a viable alternative to trade.
-The iShares U.S. Consumer Goods ETF or the Vanguard S&P 500 ETF are excellent examples of ETFs that give you exposure to the price action in NKE stock.
+The iShares U.S. Consumer Goods ETF (IYK) or the Vanguard S&P 500 ETF (VOO) are excellent examples of ETFs that give you exposure to the price action in NKE stock.

 Step 5: Set up your order